 During the month of August through the second week of classes, there is a room switch freeze.
 Room change requests are not granted except for emergency purposes during this time.
 You should take the time to get to know your roommate and discuss the things that are important to you.
 When you arrive on campus, you and your roommate will be asked to complete a roommate agreement by your Resident Assistant.
 While students may request a change of building assignment, these requests cannot be guaranteed.
 If we can make a change prior to arrival you will be notified.

-What are Residence Hall and Apartment opening and closing dates for the 2012-2013 Academic Year?
+What are Residence Hall and Apartment opening and closing dates for the 2016-2017 academic year?

 Can I stay in on-campus housing during breaks?

-Students can remain on campus during all breaks and three day weekends, except during winter break(December 20, 2013-January 7, 2014).
+Students can remain on campus during Thanksgiving, Spring and Easter Breaks and all three-day weekends.
 During Winter Break, all students living in residence halls and apartments must vacate their residence.
-You will not be permitted back into your residence until Spring semester opening.
+You will not be permitted back into your residence until Spring Semester opening.

 Are there any single occupancy rooms available?

-Freshmen and sophomore transfer students cannot request to be placed on the single room waitlist.
-Students with medical need for a single must contact the Academic Resource Center by June 26, 2013.
+First-year and sophomore transfer students cannot request to be placed on the single room waitlist.
+Students with medical need for a single must contact the Academic Resource Center.

 Are students with special medical needs or disability given any accommodation?

-Students who need special housing accommodation for medical need or disability must contact the Academic Resource Center.
+Students who need special housing accommodation for a medical need or disability must contact the Academic Resource Center.
 To begin this process, please email firstname.lastname@example.org.